harrieht/module-challenge-intro-to-git/pc.md

 Answers:

-1.Git is a set of commands that we can use in the terminal
+1.Git is a set of commands that we can use in the terminal.
+Git has a concept of branching, it starts with one line and then splits at some point like a tree.